Return to Intro Page

 • Later, after gathering additional information from multiple sources, I followed up with Randklev again on March 6 to clarify the discrepancies between his statements and what I had learned elsewhere.

 • My takeaway from that conversation was that his intentions regarding a vote on January 16 changed between January 9 and January 13, when the agenda was finalized.
+I don't believe this to be true.
+I was in those meetings and I did not expect to vote on Jan 16th.
+I even made that clear to both Joni and Chelsea.
+They clearly decided to ignore me.

-• Regardless of personal interpretations, the fact remains that a vote on the issue could not have occurred at the January 16 meeting because it was never formally placed on the agenda.
+• Regardless of personal interpretations, the fact remains that a vote on the issue could not have occurred at the January 16 meeting because it was never formally placed on the agenda. true

 These are the facts.